mizancse7462/headline_Generation/README.md

 We have used [All the news dataset from kaggle](https://www.kaggle.com/snapcrack/all-the-news/data) Extract only title and content from the dataset.
 Later, we tokenized the title,content and saved it as a pickle file.
 We divided our data set into train, validation and test sets respectively.

-## Train / test
-Train() method inside “ ” notebook describes how the model is trained using Keras Test() method inside “ ” generates headline from the body inputted via test file